-Store symlinks in Artifactory
+Store Symbolic Links in JFrog Artifactory

-The JFrog CLI can upload and download symbolic links (soft links) between your machine and Artifactory on Linux and macOS, storing them as metadata-backed zero-byte artifacts instead of resolving to the target file by default.
+The JFrog CLI can upload and download symbolic links (soft links) between your machine and JFrog Artifactory on Linux and macOS, storing them as metadata-backed zero-byte artifacts instead of resolving to the target file by default.

 πŸ“˜